What We Do

 The Space Management Office on the University Of Wisconsin- Madison Campus has been installing and upgrading Instructional Technology in General Assignment classrooms since the early 1990’s.
 As the amount and level of technology continued to grow, it became apparent that a dedicated support staff would be necessary.
 The UW-Madison campus was divided into six distinct technology zones,with a Classroom Media Support Specialist to be located in each of the zones.

 The first Classroom Media Support Specialist was hired in April of 1998, with much fanfare and rejoicing.
 In December of 1998, the North Zone Classroom Media Support Specialist was hired.
 In April 2003 the 3rd Media Support Specialist was hired.
-In July 2012, a 4th Media Specialist was hired, creating the staffing levels that exist today.
+In July 2012, a 4th Media Specialist was hired, and in May 2019, a 5th Media Specialist was hired, creating the staffing levels that exist today.
 In 2012 we created the AV Help Desk to act as the central point of communications for all campus GA classrooms.

 Our goal is to meet the needs of instructors in general assignment classrooms by installing and maintaining AV systems in these classrooms.
 We’ll continue to install new AV systems until demand is met, or every GA classroom has an AV system.
 We will add more staff as needed.